kevinmasson/website/content/posts/2020/ray-tracer-with-webgl-compute.md

 }
 ```

 The buffers are now available on the GPU, but we can't use them as-is in the shader.
-They need to be bind before the shader runs.
+They need to be bound before the shader runs.

 ```js
 bindBuffer(context, compute_program, buffer_id, layout_name)